-The County has met the States mandated goals since 1996, and will again exceed the recycling goal of 35 percent established by the State for the non-metro areas (Greater Minnesota).
-This goal was to be met by December 31, 1996.
-The goal was reached by using documented residential recycling, commercial recycling, appliance recycling, used oil filters, used tires, documented reduce/reuse activities, and State provided estimates for used oil and vehicle batteries.
+The County has met the States mandated goals since 1996, and will again exceed the recycling goal of 35 percent (115A.551 subd 2a) established by the State for the non-metro areas (Greater Minnesota).
+This goal was to be met by December 31, 1996 - this was changed in 2014 to December 31, 2030.
+The goal was reached by using documented residential recycling, commercial recycling, appliance recycling, used oil filters, used tires, documented reduce/reuse activities, and State provided estimates for used oil.
 The most significant factor in meeting the established goal is the accurate documentation of the commercial, industrial and institutional (CII) recycling efforts within the County.